deohs/coders/demos/data_import/wa_wqi/get_wa_wqi_2013_with_base_R.md

    do and what tidyverse function will accomplish this?
 3. In Var.
 3, what are the two regular expressions doing.
 Explain each piece of each expression and what it matches.
 4. In Var.
 4, the method of Var.
 3 was implemented using `lapply()`.
-Why would anyone want to go to the trouble?
+Aside from wanting to avoid copy-and-paste, why would anyone want to go to the trouble?
 5. In Var.
 5, we did not need to use `as.numeric()` to set the correct variable types as we did on the other 4 variations.
 How was this possible?
 6. Are these results identical with those produced with tidyverse functions